Improving Blood Ionized Ca with the Ca3 BioFresh® Bolus

 Study Description

-The study was conducted by an independent veterinary research company at a 6,000-cow dairy utilizing a close-up ration with a commercial anionic product to maintain urine pH of 6.0 – 6.5.
+An independent veterinary research company at a 6,000-cow dairy utilizing a close-up ration with a commercial anionic product to maintain urine pH of 6.0 – 6.5.
 One hundred and five 2nd lactation and greater cows were blocked by parity and then randomly assigned at calving to one of three treatments: (1) negative control with no supplemental calcium at calving (control); (2) one Ca3 bolus within 3 hr of calving (Trt 1); or (3) one Ca3 bolus within 3 hr of calving and a 2nd Ca3 bolus within approximately 12 hr of calving (Trt 2).
-One control cow and one Trt 1 cow were removed from the study due to developing clinical hypocalcemia, and both received the dairy’s standard clinical hypocalcemia treatment and survived.
 All cows were enrolled in the study between May 5 and 15, 2022.

-Blood samples were collected from the tail vein with a vacuum tube with lithium heparin, and whole blood samples were analyzed immediately upon collection for ionized calcium (iCa) with an i-Stat blood analyzer.
-Blood samples were collected at approximately 0, 12, 24 and 48 hr post-calving from each cow.
+Blood samples were collected from the tail vein at approximately 0, 12, 24 and 48 hr post-calving from each cow.
 Individual cows were considered experimental units, and only cows with blood samples from all four sampling times were included in the statistical analyses.

 Study Results and Discussion